-Bank Track 500m+D only: If there are 17 or more skaters, then the following procedure shall be followed:

-All skaters will skate in heats drawn.
+Banked Track 500m+D only:

+If there are 17 or more skaters, then the following procedure shall be followed: All skaters will skate in heats drawn.
 Each skater will be timed and the best 16 times will go through to the Quarter Finals which is serpentine from the heat times.

-The quarter final, semi-finals progressions are through on the first and second placegetters as above for 16 or less skaters.
+The quarter final, semi-finals progressions are through on the first and second place getters as above for 16 or less skaters.
 There will be four in the final.

-f) 800 Metres

-Skated on Flat Track, Road, and Banked Track.
+h) 800 Metres (Skated on Flat Track, Road, and Banked Track)